-I am interested in a 7 1/2 to 8 week old puppy from Paris or Molly and am not interested in any training.
+I am interested in a 7 1/2 to 8 week old puppy.
 (This is not an option for a Tara/Luke puppy.)

 Have you read our payments and policies page which you can get to through the website and do you understand that if we don't receive your payment in full on time you will loose your deposit as well as your opportunity for a puppy?
 We need to focus on the puppies themselves the last few weeks that they are here and don't have the time to be pursuing late payments and more importantly we want our puppies to go to responsible homes.

 Have your read our contract and do you agree to do everything that is under the buyer section?
 Click on our Contract page to open another tab and read now.
 Do you understand that you cannot breed this dog, that minimal vaccines are required, that late spay/neuter is required, and that high quality food is required.